remko/dsadmin/README.md

 ## 💻 Development

-Start a Datastore emulator:

-    npm run start-emulator

-Start the development server:
+Start all development servers (datastore emulator, proxy, and frontend build):

     npm start

-If you want to run against your own running instance of the Datastore emulator:
+If you want to run against your own running instance of the Datastore emulator, start the backend server and the build server separately:

-    eval $(gcloud beta emulators datastore env-init --data-dir=DATA-DIR) npm start
+    eval $(gcloud beta emulators datastore env-init --data-dir=DATA-DIR) ./bin/dsadmin.mjs

-Using command-line:

-    env DATASTORE_PROJECT_ID=my-datastore-project \
-      DATASTORE_EMULATOR_HOST=localhost:7081 \
+    npm start-build

+or using command-line arguments:

+    ./bin/dsadmin.mjs --project=my-datastore-project --datastore-emulator-host=localhost:8081
-      npm start
+    npm start-build

 ## 🔋 Powered by ...